UO Eugene Luks Programming Competition

 Here are the contest rules.

-The most recent contest was the Seventeenth Annual UO Eugene Luks Programming Competition and was held on April 13, 2013.
+The Twenty-First Annual UO Eugene Luks Programming Competition was held on April 29, 2017.

 - Undergraduate Division